AntiXeon/hARMful/docs/index.md

 layout: default
 ---

 **hARMful** is a project aimed at making a whole experience for programming video games and interactive 2D/3D applications.
+It is written in C++17 and extensively uses smart pointers to manage dynamic memory allocations.

 hARMful is a young project, leaded by a single developer.
 It evolves slowly but many features are expected.
 Some of them are already implemented and a demonstration video is available.
 A "✗" symbol indicates that the feature is not yet implemented; a "✓" symbol is used to signal non-graphic features that are implemented.